 1. Jelly: mix Agar-Agar into 200ml water and bring to boil constantly mixing with a silicon spatula.
 Immediately add Stevia and Monk fruit sugar and stir with spatula until it dissolves and bubbles.
 Gradually combine with juice and the rest of water, remove from the heat, then place in the fridge to set.

 2. Custard.
 Turn oven on at 120C.
 Use a tray covered with baking paper to distribute two packs of coconut powder over it and put into oven for 3-5 minutes.
 If needed, turn off the fan to prevent burning.
 It should be of light creamy colour.

 3. Biscuits.
 Increase the oven temperature to 175C.
 Beet eggs and lemon juice well in a mixer until volume increases twice, add sugars and vanilla, beat further until all dissolved.
 Fold in flours and spread the dough in the square silicon tray, bake at 175 for 12 minutes.
 When the base cake is ready, turn over on the board to cool.

 – Make coconut milk using only half of hot water, only 300 ml.

 – Beat the eggs and mix in the flours.
 Add coconut milk into eggs mixture and get a consistent smooth mixture.

 – Heat 150 ml water with sugar in a saucepan, stir to dissolve and get to simmering state.
 Add the rest of hot water (300 ml) and put the saucepan on medium flame.

 – Add the eggs mixture in and constantly mix with a spatula, going through all the surfaces inside the saucepan to prevent burning or forming lumps.
 Once the custard thickens switch off the flame and mix well.

-– If the custard formed lumps, just use a blender to smooth the custard out, it will be shiny and smooth.
-Combine the ghee in and put the saucepan into the fridge to cool.
+– If you get lumps, just use a blender to smooth the custard out.
+Add ghee in and put the saucepan into the fridge to cool.